Metric Poissonian pair correlationa and additive energy: GCD Sums

 It can be shown that

 Let $V$ be a positive real number and $l$ be a natural number to be chosen later.
-Dividing the integral in~\eqref{Moment and gcd sum} into two parts depending on whether $|\zeta_X(\sigma)|\leq V$ and applying the Cauchy-Schwarz inequality in the second part, we deduce that
+Dividing the integral in~\eqref{Moment and gcd sum} into two parts depending on whether $|\zeta_X(\sigma)|\leq V$ or not, using~\eqref{D2} and applying the Cauchy-Schwarz inequality, we deduce that